Montevani/ArknightsProbalityCalculator/README.md

-# GenshinProbalityCalculator
+# ArknightsProbalityCalculator
- What are your odds of getting a 5* character on your next roll?
+ What are your odds of getting a 6* operator on your next roll?

+### Arknights?

+### What are the odds for a single pull?

+### How does this calculator works?